LiScythe/WeatherApp/README.md

 1. Create a screen that shows daily forecast for 7 days
     - You should connect to the OpenWeatherMap API to obtain weather data. https://openweathermap.org/api

-2. Create a second screen to show hourly forecast for selected days from screen 1
+2. Create a second screen to show every 3 hours forecast for selected days from screen 1

 # Scoring Criteria
 ## ReactJS